Skip to main content

 *1 National Truck Driver Contest: An event organized by the Japan Trucking Association, in which contestants compete for the title of Number One Truck Driver in Japan

-*2 National Forklift Driving Contest: An event organized by the Land Transportation Safety & Health Association designed to achieve even better safety and to effectively prevent on-the-job accidents
+*2 National Forklift Driving Contest: An event organized by the Land Transportation Safety & Health Association designed to achieve even better safety and to effectively prevent workplace accidents

 At the HTS Group, we envision a full range of scenarios in workplaces and implement appropriate on-site training sessions based on these, covering both practical training and experiential sessions.